 On October 18, 2016, the Public Staff filed the testimony of Dustin R. Metz, an engineer in the Electric Division of the Public Staff.
-On October 19, 2016, NC WARN filed the testimony of William E. Powers, the principal of Powers Engineering in San Diego, California.
+On October 19,

+2016, NC WARN filed the testimony of William E. Powers, the principal of Powers Engineering in San Diego, California.

-On October 25, 2016, the Commission conducted a public witness hearing at the Rockingham County Courthouse in Reidsville, North Carolina, as provided in the Commission's August 16, 2016 Order and in the published notice, for the purpose of receiving public witness testimony regarding NTE's application.
-Sixteen public witnesses spoke at the hearing.
+On October 25, 2016, the Commission conducted a hearing at the Rockingham County Courthouse in Reidsville, North Carolina, as provided in the Commission's August 16 Order and in the published notice, for the purpose of receiving public witness testimony regarding NTE's application.
+A number of public witnesses spoke at the hearing.

-On October 26, 2016, NTE filed a motion to strike certain portions of witness Powers' testimony and a motion in limine requesting that testimony, arguments, and cross-examination be limited to relevant issues.
+Also on October 25, 2016, NTE filed a motion to strike certain portions of Mr. Powers' testimony and a motion in limine requesting that testimony, arguments, and cross-examination be limited to relevant issues.
 These motions were denied by Order issued November 1, 2016.

-On October 27, 2016, an Affidavit of Publication prepared by the Rockingham County Advertising Sales Manager of the Greensboro News & Record was filed on behalf of NTE indicating that NTE had caused publication of public notice as required by the Commission's August 16, 2016 and September 23, 2016 Orders.
+On October 27, 2016, an Affidavit of Publication prepared by the Rockingham County Advertising Sales Manager of the Greensboro News & Record was filed on behalf of NTE indicating that NTE had caused publication of public notice as required by the Commission's August 16 and September 23 Orders.
 On the same date, NTE filed the rebuttal testimony of Michael C. Green.

 On November 1, 2016, the State Clearinghouse filed a response to the amended application stating that because of the nature of the comments, no further review is needed by the Commission to determine compliance with the North Carolina Environmental Policy Act.

-Also on November 1, 2016, NTE filed the affidavit of Michael C. Green responding to issues raised at the public witness hearing on October 25, 2016.
+Also on November 1, 2015, NTE filed the affidavit of Michael C. Green responding to issues raised at the public hearing on October 25, 2016.

-On November 2, 2016, the Commission held the expert witness hearing as scheduled for the purpose of receiving the expert testimony of the parties.

-On December 1, 2016, NTE filed two late-filed exhibits, as requested by the Commission at the expert witness hearing.

-On December 22, 2016, NC WARN filed a post-hearing brief.
+On November 2, 2016, the Commission held the evidentiary hearing as scheduled for the purpose of receiving the expert testimony of the parties.
+On December 1, 2016, NTE filed two late-filed exhibits, as requested at the evidentiary hearing.
+NTE and the Public Staff filed on December 22, 2016, a joint proposed order for consideration by the Commission.